ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/Canvas 2D Drawing API.md

 #UWMadison #Canvas #Graphics #ComputerGraphics

-In Canvas, there's stateful drawing, where the color you're drawing in is always the last used color.
+Stateful drawing is where the color you're drawing in is always the last used color.
 Points are interpreted in the current coordinate system.

 For example,
 ```html